 Art and activism often went hand in hand for many women artists whose practice involved community participation, such as Navjot Altaf’s work with indigenous groups in Bastar, Chhattisgarh.
 The transwomen-led Aravani Art Project, founded in 2016, works to increase awareness of the struggles faced by trans and other LGBTQ people in India through graffiti and other street art in urban areas, although transwomen continue to be under-represented in the Indian art world.

 The years 2017 and 2018 saw the the #MeToo movement in Indian art, a series of accusations of sexual harassment and complicity were made against influential male figures in the Indian art industry.
-The movement began in 2017 in New York, with a protest against a retrospective of photographer Raghubir Singh, by Indian artist Jaishri Abichandani.
+The movement began in 2017 in New York, with a protest against a retrospective of photographer Raghubir Singh, by Indian artist Pyaari Azaadi, formerly known as Jaishri Abichandani.
 Gaining momentum in 2018, the movement saw allegations being made mostly by women against male artists and curators through anonymous posts on social media, sparking discussions on the patriarchal nature of the industry and its unregulated structure.

 Since the 1990s, art itself has been going through a sea-change, as tendencies towards new media such as video and sound, and newer forms such as installation art, assemblage, and performance, have grown.
 Increasingly, artists who engage with feminist issues do so in conjunction with issues of caste, social strife, globalisation, poverty, and tradition.
 These artists include Anju Dodiya, Bharti Kher, and Arpana Caur in sculpture and painting; Rummana Hussain, Mithu Sen, and Shilpa Gupta in multi-format conceptual art; Sheela Gowda, and Sharmila Samant in installation art; and Ketaki Sheth, Dayanita Singh, and Pushpamala N in photography.